datasets/bond-yields-uk-10y/README.md

 ## License

-However, the [Bank of England Terms of Use][tou] indicate restriction on non-commercial use only:
+The [Bank of England Terms of Use][tou] appear only to allow non-commercial
+use:

 > Statistical Interactive Database (IADB) Terms and Conditions
 >